BoG-Dev-Bootcamp-F23/project1-f23-amrithapramod/README.md

 ### General Guidelines
 You should try to follow the mockups as closely as possible (including the alignments).
 The Figma designs can be found [here](https://www.figma.com/file/fQMSS7UqlWSY8M4uadlboM/Bits-of-Good-F23-Project-1?type=design&node-id=0%3A1&mode=design&t=94SJ06eCzcBAOSip-1).

-This project is designed to replicate real Bits of Good developer work.
-Typically, developers are given mockups by designers and are tasked with implementing them in code.

-### API Fetches
-You will be pinging the PokeAPI using `fetch()`.
-Refer to the [PokeAPI docs](https://pokeapi.co/docs/v2#pokemon) for more details about endpoints and JSON response formats.
-You can also view your requests at https://pokeapi.co/.

 ### Arrow Buttons
 <img width="324" alt="Screenshot 2023-09-26 at 5 41 48 PM" src="https://github.com/BoG-Dev-Bootcamp-F23/project1-f23/assets/8647920/45f00173-3fac-4ac8-bf4c-e3cffd00c92f">

 These buttons control the ID number of the Pokémon you are currently displaying.
-Whenever a user clicks on these buttons, the ID number should be incremented/decremented, and the other components should be updated accordingly (to achive this, you'd want to create an HTTP request every time the buttons are clicked to fetch the data for the next Pokémon).
+Whenever a user clicks on these buttons, the ID number should be incremented/decremented, and the other components should be updated accordingly.

-Note: be careful about querying an id number that doesn't exist (e.g. 0).

 ### Pokémon Identifiers (Image, Name, Types)
 <img width="264" alt="Screenshot 2023-09-26 at 5 42 00 PM" src="https://github.com/BoG-Dev-Bootcamp-F23/project1-f23/assets/8647920/54923f99-0eef-4f13-a26d-cd3df259be06">